davidlizeng/LinearLeastSquares.jl/docs/_build/html/_sources/julia_tutorial.txt

 For those new to Julia, the `official Julia docs <http://docs.julialang.org/en/release-0.3/>`_ are a good way to get acquainted with the language.

-To install LLS, simply open up a Julia terminal and run the command:
+To install LLS, simply open up a Julia terminal and run the commands:

 .. code-block:: none

+  Pkg.update()
   Pkg.add("LinearLeastSquares")

 To use LLS in Julia, run the following command to import the library: